Growth-8020/free-scripts/README.md

 ## 🌟 About Growth 8020

 We're a performance marketing agency specializing in Google Ads, data automation, and conversion optimization.
-We've managed over $XX million in ad spend and love sharing our tools with the community.
+We've managed over $150 million in ad spend and love sharing our tools with the community.

 ### Our Services
 - ✅ Google Ads Management